-Delete Mail in OS X Mountain Lion the Smart Way, Like Outlook
+Delete Mail in Mac OS X Like Outlook, the Smart Way

 You can also delete mail like this in the Outbox and Sent folder too, though you’ll want to select “Sort by Date” > “Ascending” as the sort method.

 With previous versions of Mail in OS X the behavior was exactly the opposite, deleting a message selected the next newest message, making you constantly have to use the arrow keys or select the oldest mail to delete things.
 Very frustrating for anyone accustomed to Outlook or for anyone wrangling a large inbox full of spam, making this a welcome change indeed.

 I think mail in OS X is a disaster.
 There are so many better features in Outlook that you’d think Mac would try to imitate.
 This ascending/descending issue in deleting mail is a huge annoyance.
 I thought there was a preferences option to change this, but alas, no. I actually go back and forth between Outlook for Mac (which I love, but which often crashes) and MacMail, but I have mistakenly deleted many emails in Mail in error because it goes the other direction (up, instead of down).
 That is NOT INTUITIVE, and Mac developers of Mail should be totally trashed for this stupid decision.

 Count me also as an annoyed user.
 I understand (now) the algorithm used, but when you have many emails of which you only have read some selected ones, trying to delete things in the middle of the list is annoying and error prone.

 I don’t (and can’t) keep track which one is the newest unread.
 My fingers want a mechanical action.